Chenerywoman/weather-app/ReadMe.md

 One of my learning points for the project is:

 * **Issue** To deal with the issue of country codes data not being returned from the  restcountries.eu api, I used variables passed to the handlebars files via the res.render() method.
 I then used handlebars {{#if}} conditional helper to check if data was returned and display it in the select statment.
 If not, an input box was rendered.
-However, this would creat the same issue that I had decided to deal with by having a select icon, i.e. that the website user would need to know the ISO 3166 country codes.
+However, this would create the same issue that I had decided to deal with by having a select icon, i.e. that the website user would need to know the ISO 3166 country codes.

-* **Learning point** I understand that a clearer way to structure the code would be to move if/else logic to the back end code in index.js.
-Any errors are already dealt with in catch blocks.
+* **Solution** I removed the if/else logic and added a relevant message to the error page rendered from the catch block.

 ## Testing